Dutch Oven Cinnamon Rolls

 METHOD:

-2. Using a dough whisk, mix until everything comes together then knead a few times in the bowl.
+3. Using a dough whisk, mix until everything comes together, then knead a few times in the bowl.

-5. Roll the dough out to a rectangle approx 5 mm thick.
-Using an offset spatula/palette knife or rubber spatula spread the cinnamon butter in a thin layer over the whole rectangle.
+6. Roll the dough out to a rectangle approx. 5 mm thick.
+Using an offset spatula/palette knife or rubber spatula, spread the cinnamon butter in a thin layer over the whole rectangle.

-6. Starting at the long edge, roll gently into a log.
-Slice in 8-12 evenly sized rolls and place on the Krustic silicon baking mat, giving each roll room to expand to twice its size and fill the pan.
+7. Starting at the long edge, roll gently into a log.
+Slice into 8-12 evenly sized rolls and place on the Silicon Transfer Mat, giving each roll room to expand to twice its size and fill the Dutch oven pan.
 Cover the rolls with a tea towel and rise in a warm place for an hour and a half until doubled in size and nice and puffy.

-7. Preheat the oven with the krustic inside for 20 minutes at 375F.
-It doesn’t need to be super hot, just preheated so the rolls rise and cook evenly.
+8. Preheat the oven with your Krustic Dutch oven inside for 20 minutes at 375°F. It doesn’t need to be super hot, just preheated so the rolls rise and cook evenly.

-8. Carefully remove the krustic from the oven and take off the lid.
-Use the end of the baking mat to lift the rolls inside, tucking the ends of the mat up inside before replacing the lid.
+9. Carefully remove the Dutch oven from the oven and take off the lid.
+Use the end of the mat to lift the rolls inside, tucking the ends of the mat up inside before replacing the lid.
 Bake for 12 minutes.
-Remove the lid and bake a further 10 ish minutes until the tops are golden to your liking.
+Remove the lid and bake a further about 10 minutes until the tops are golden to your liking.

-9. Remove the rolls from the Krustic and place on a cooling rack.
-Since the rolls are iced, it’s easier to slide them off the baking mat and onto a piece of baking paper as it makes less of a mess.
+10. Remove the rolls from the Dutch oven and place on a cooling rack.
+Since the rolls are frosted, it’s easier to slide them off the mat and onto a piece of baking paper as it makes less of a mess.

-10. Make the frosting, place all ingredients in the bowl of a stand mixer.
+11. Make the frosting: place all ingredients in the bowl of a stand mixer.
 Beginning at a slow speed and speeding up when the sugar incorporates, combine until light and fluffy.

 NOTES:

-• Check the centre-most rolls are cooked all the way through before cooling.
+• Check the center-most rolls are cooked all the way through before cooling.

 • The thick frosting is added while the rolls are slightly warm so that it melts and sets evenly.
 If you prefer a thinner icing to drizzle over add a teaspoon of hot water and drizzle over once cooled.